Gumbo Coalition University

 “To be a great leader you must be able to unite people from all backgrounds with seemingly competing agendas to come together with a common cause” – Marc Morial

-Welcome the Gumbo Coalition University class of 2022:
+Congratulations to the Gumbo Coalition University Class of 2022!

 Clark Atlanta University